Pavan-bot-ai/pack-your-dreams-ai/replit.md

 Pack Your Bags is a full-stack web application designed as an AI-powered travel planning and booking platform.
 The application provides users with intelligent trip planning, local guide services, translation capabilities, and booking assistance through a modern, responsive interface.

+**Recent Migration**: Successfully migrated from Lovable to Replit environment (January 11, 2025), including routing updates from react-router-dom to wouter and implementation of comprehensive navigation system with dedicated pages for all main features.

 ## User Preferences

 Preferred communication style: Simple, everyday language.